Catherine Asaro: Biography

 Catherine Asaro was born on November 6, 1955, in Oakland, California, and grew up in El Cerrito, California.
-She attended Kennedy High School in Richmond, California as part of the Richmond Voluntary Integration Plan.
+She attended Kennedy High School in Richmond, California, as part of the Richmond Voluntary Integration Plan.
 She has a B.S. with highest honors in chemistry from UCLA, and both a master's in physics and a PhD in chemical physics from Harvard University.

 When not writing and making appearances at conventions and signings, Asaro teaches math, physics, and chemistry.
-She is the director of the Chesapeake Math Program and has coached various nationally ranked teams with home, private, and public school students, in particular the Chesapeake teams for national tournaments such as the Princeton and Harvard-MIT competitions.
+She was director of the Chesapeake Math Program and has coached various nationally ranked teams with home, private, and public school students, in particular the Chesapeake teams for national tournaments such as the Princeton and Harvard-MIT competitions.
 She also taught a gifted program in math and science at the Yang Academy in Gaithersburg, Maryland.
 Her students have placed at the top levels in numerous national competitions, including the United States of America Mathematical Olympiad (USAMO) and the United States of America Mathematical Talent Search (USAMTS).

 Asaro is a member of SIGMA, a think tank of speculative writers that advises the government as to future trends affecting national security.
 She is also known for her advocacy of bringing girls and women into STEM fields and for increased diversity, and for challenging gender roles and literary expectations in her fiction.
 She has been an invited speaker or visiting professor for various institutions, including the National Academy of Sciences, Harvard, Georgetown University, NASA, The American Association for the Advancement of Science (AAAS), The Global Competitiveness Forum in Saudi Arabia, the New Zealand National ConText Writer's program, the University of Maryland, the US Naval Academy, and many other institutions.

 A former ballet and jazz dancer, Catherine Asaro has performed with dance companies and in musicals on both coasts and in Ohio.
 She founded and served as artistic director and a principal dancer for two dance groups at Harvard: The Mainly Jazz Dance Company and the Harvard University Ballet.
 After she graduated, her undergraduate students took over Mainly Jazz and made it into a club at the college.

 She has completed two terms as president of Science Fiction and Fantasy Writers of America (SFWA) (2003–2005) and during her tenure established the Andre Norton Award for Young Adult Science Fiction and Fantasy.

+Family

 Her husband was John Kendall Cannizzo (1957–2018), an astrophysicist at NASA.
 They have one daughter, a ballet dancer who studied mathematics at the University of Cambridge and UC Berkeley.

 Catherine Asaro is the daughter of Frank Asaro, the nuclear chemist who discovered the iridium anomaly that led the team of Luis Alvarez, Walter Alvarez, Frank Asaro, and Helen Michel to postulate that an asteroid collided with the Earth 66 million years ago and caused mass extinctions, including the demise of the dinosaurs.